Peter-Kahl/Speaking-into-Dissonance/README.md

 ## Publisher & Licence

-First published in Great Britain by Lex et Ratio Ltd, 2025-09-10.
+First published in London by Lex et Ratio Ltd, 2025-09-10.

-© 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
+© 2025 Lex et Ratio Ltd. The author asserts the moral right to be identified as the author of this work and to object to its derogatory treatment.
+Licensed under Creative Commons BY-NC-ND 4.0.
 You may share this work for non-commercial purposes with attribution and without modification.\
 Licence: https://creativecommons.org/licenses/by-nc-nd/4.0/ .